 Once you have begun your visit to Gettysburg National Military Park at the National Park Service Museum and Visitor Center, we suggest you tour the battlefield and explore the significant sites of this dramatic event.
 Aside from a battlefield tour, there are many other things to see and do including free ranger-guided programs, evening campfire programs, activities for kids, and specialized battle walks during the summer months.
 Check our Ranger Programs at Gettysburg page for the current schedule.
-Ranger-guided programs are also scheduled in the early fall months and spring but are mostly limited to weekends during those seasons.
+Ranger-guided programs are also scheduled in the spring and fall seasons.

 Volunteer living history organizations offer programs in the park on weekends from spring to fall.
 A full schedule of living history weekends as well as other special events is posted on our Park Events page.

 Special observances are held annually on Memorial Day and to commemorate the dedication of the Soldiers' National Cemetery on November 19.
 There are other special events that occur throughout the year and are listed on our Park Events page.